Equatorial coordinate system: Declination

 The declination symbol δ, (lower case "delta", abbreviated DEC) measures the angular distance of an object perpendicular to the celestial equator, positive to the north, negative to the south.
 For example, the north celestial pole has a declination of +90°.
 The origin for declination is the celestial equator, which is the projection of the Earth's equator onto the celestial sphere.
 Declination is analogous to terrestrial latitude.

 Right ascension

-The right ascension symbol α, (lower case "alpha", abbreviated RA) measures the angular distance of an object eastward along the celestial equator from the vernal equinox to the hour circle passing through the object.
-The vernal equinox point is one of the two points where the ecliptic intersects the celestial equator.
+The right ascension symbol α, (lower case "alpha", abbreviated RA) measures the angular distance of an object eastward along the celestial equator from the March equinox to the hour circle passing through the object.
+The March equinox point is one of the two points where the ecliptic intersects the celestial equator.
 Right ascension is usually measured in sidereal hours, minutes and seconds instead of degrees, a result of the method of measuring right ascensions by timing the passage of objects across the meridian as the Earth rotates.
 There are 360°/24^{h} = 15° in one hour of right ascension, and 24h of right ascension around the entire celestial equator.

 When used together, right ascension and declination are usually abbreviated RA/Dec.